Skip to content

 }

-/* Backtracking algorithm: Example three */
+/* Backtracking algorithm: Example 3 */

 void backtrack(List<TreeNode> state, List<TreeNode> choices, List<List<TreeNode>> res) {

-// Check if it's a solution
+// Check if it is a solution

 if (isSolution(state)) {